Garlic Pizza

 • Roll out the dough thinly so there is room for it to rise and puff up.
 Remember, the crust will rise considerably.

-• Adjust the amount of garlic you add to the butter to suit your preferences.
-What we’ve recommended is the minimum amount.
+• You can adjust the amount of garlic you add to the butter to suit your preferences.
+I recommend the minimum amount.

 • If you own a pizza stone, bake the pizza on that instead of a baking sheet or dish.
 The stone cooks the crust more evenly and gives them crisp sides.
 No pizza stone?
 No worry.